kushagra-a-singh/Data-Orchestrate/README.md

 ## Services

-- **file-upload-service:** Accepts file uploads, stores metadata in MongoDB Atlas, and triggers downstream processing.
+- **file-upload-service:** Accepts file uploads, stores metadata in MongoDB Atlas and triggers downstream processing.
-- **processing-service:** Processes incoming files (e.g., extracts text from PDFs), updates metadata, and forwards processed files for storage.
+- **processing-service:** Processes incoming files (e.g., extracts text from PDFs), updates metadata and forwards processed files for storage.
-- **storage-service:** Manages persistent storage of files in the data directory, handles retrieval requests, and ensures files are available for sync.
+- **storage-service:** Manages persistent storage of files in the data directory, handles retrieval requests and ensures files are available for sync.
 - **orchestrator-service:** Coordinates file replication and synchronization between devices, ensuring consistency across the distributed network.
 - **notification-service:** Sends real-time notifications to the frontend and other services (e.g., WebSocket updates for file status).
 - **common-utils:** Shared codebase for utilities such as device identification and common configuration.